randalrausch/disruptwell/README.md

    - [top of gartner hype cycle](https://www.gartner.com/en/research/methodologies/gartner-hype-cycle)
      - [blockchain hype cycle](https://blogs.gartner.com/smarterwithgartner/files/2018/10/BlockchainScenario_Graphics_HypeCycle_v2.png)

+  - Technology dissappears
+    - My son will never know a time when there wasn’t a smart speaker he could talk to
+    - I grew up when cell phones and connectivity were just starting and the SMCHS library got its 1st dial up modem.
+Now, multiple different connections to internet

   - Current State:
     - Consumer
       - home automation - mostly gimmicky
         - my mom got new fridge... txts her when door is left open too long. helps save a little energy here.  on consumer side, energy savings costs are less than investment to install sensors, monitors, software, etc.
     - Industrial Side
       - 600 platform providers on market
       - lots of cost... small wins
       - Big potential

   - Consumers buying gimmicks, but novelty is wearing off
   - Many companies investing... but not realizing returns
     - but some are

 ## IoT Disruptions
     - Disruptions
       - many new business models
         - smart home, smart city, smart what ever.

-      - 3 Groups will emerge
+### 3 Groups will emerge
   - Unawares
     - don't bother with industrial internet technologies.
 Fade away as competition becomes more productive/efficient
   - Nice Trys
     - spend the money to collect data, but continue business as usual with out adapting to the reality the data show
     - if your business isn't using data to make decisions and adapt, your profitability will and existenace will fade away.

   - Long-Term Winners
     - discerningly invest to capture data
     - reason on data, react to data, adapt offerings and business model.  repeat
     - *Companies that quickly make decisions with data will win*

-      - Real Disruption of the Internet of Things is Business Agility
+- Real Disruption of the Internet of Things:
+  - is Business Agility
         - shift in how business is done
         - roll new ideas to world immediately
         - Test market/business hypotheses in real time at low cost